realworldreact/react-workshop/slides/basics/draft.md

 ^ To get the JSON endpoint for any subreddit just go to it in the browser and then add `.json` to the URL

+^ Try not to be distracted by enticing reddit headlings ;)

 ---

 # **Questions?**